 AI as a diagnostic tool

 Some companies are already selling ‘AI as a service’ solutions ranging from early stage diagnosis to prognosis.
-For example, in the context of breast cancer, only 5% of women who are recalled after a first screening are indeed sick.
-This increases the costs and is a stressful experience for patients.
-Therapixel, a startup specialized in medical imaging, is using artificial intelligence to deal with this issue by performing automated mammography analysis.
+For example, in the context of breast cancer, only 5% of women who are called for further testing after a first screening do have breast cancer.
+This increases the costs for clinics and is a stressful experience for patients.
+Therapixel, a startup specialized in medical imaging, is using artificial intelligence to analyze mammograms based on the results of thousands of previous examinations.

-In the specialty of pathology, AI has shown that it can significantly reduce the error rate of diagnosis as compared to a specialist on their own.
-In this field, Google is developing an augmented reality microscope that uses AI software to assist pathologists in the detection of cancer, which could reduce significantly some time-consuming activities such as manual cell counting.
-IBM has ambitious goals with its AI product Watson for Genomics, although so far its results don’t seem as good as promised.
+Artificial intelligence has also shown that it can significantly reduce the error rate of diagnosis.
+In this field, Google is developing an augmented reality microscope that uses AI software to assist pathologists in the detection of cancer, which could cut down on time-consuming activities such as manual cell counting.
+IBM has ambitious goals in this area with its AI platform Watson for Genomics, although so far its results don’t seem as good as promised.

-Another deep tech innovation for early detection of cancer from Freenome has attracted a $77M round from well-known VCs, including Andreessen Horowitz and Google Verily.
-Freenome recently announced a strategic collaboration with the Institut Curie to evaluate its AI genomics platform as a tool to predict patients’ responses to immuno-oncology therapies by observing changes in biomarkers circulating in the bloodstream.
+Another deep tech innovation for early detection of cancer from Freenome has attracted well-known VCs, including Andreessen Horowitz and Google Verily.
+The US-based company recently announced a strategic collaboration with the Institut Curie to evaluate its AI genomics platform as a tool to predict patients’ responses to immuno-oncology therapies by observing changes in biomarkers circulating in the bloodstream.

 AI for precision medicine

-Using AI to stratify patients has big potential, but a major bottleneck is that we are still lacking a range of personalized medicine drugs wide enough to treat all these patients.
+Using AI in precision medicine has big potential, but a major bottleneck is that we are still lacking a range of drugs wide enough to treat all these patients effectively.
 According to Sam Natapoff, analyst at Bloomberg, drug development is “made for AI applications.”
 This opportunity has attracted large AI developers, big pharma and a huge number of startups.
-It is estimated that approximately one hundred startups are using AI in the field of drug discovery.
+It is estimated that approximately 100 startups are using AI in the field of drug discovery.

-In late 2016, Pfizer announced a collaboration with IBM Watson for Drug Discovery in order to “analyze massive volumes of disparate data sources, including licensed and publicly available data as well as Pfizer’s proprietary data.”
+In late 2016, Pfizer announced a drug discovery collaboration with IBM to “analyze massive volumes of disparate data sources, including licensed and publicly available data as well as Pfizer’s proprietary data.”

-Sanofi and GSK have announced, respectively, $300M and $42M deals with Exscientia, a spin out of the University of Dundee, Scotland, to identify synergistic combinations of cancer targets, to then develop drugs against those targets.
+For their part, Sanofi and GSK have both partnered with Exscientia, a spin out of the University of Dundee, Scotland, to identify synergistic combinations of cancer targets, to then develop drugs against those targets.

-Roche, out of many other deals including the acquisition of Flatiron Health for $1.9Bn and a partnership with GNS Healthcare, is supporting an open research initiative called EPIDEMIUM to bring together multiple players and apply AI to the research of new cancer therapies.
+Roche, out of many other deals — including the acquisition of Flatiron Health for $1.9B and a partnership with GNS Healthcare — is supporting an open research initiative called EPIDEMIUM to bring together multiple players and apply AI to the research of new cancer therapies.